Some of Ben Sedgwick’s favorite things:

 Phillip can’t wait to leave England’s shores and be back on his ship, away from the grief that haunts him.
 But his children have driven off a succession of governesses and tutors and he must set things right.
 The unexpected presence of the cheerful, adorable vicar sets his world on its head and now he can’t seem to live without Ben’s winning smiles or devastating kisses.

 In the midst of runaway children, a plot to blackmail Ben’s family, and torturous nights of pleasure, Ben and Phillip must decide if a safe life is worth losing the one thing that makes them come alive.

 Point of view:

 3rd person.
 Alternating perspectives.

+This is book 1 in Cat Sebastian’s Seducing the Sedgwick’s series.
 I absolutely adored this audiobook.
 I admit that it has a lot of my favorite tropes – age gap, grumpy/sunshine, and a variation of nanny.
 Cat Sebastian’s writing and Joel Leslie’s terrific narration made this one I’ll be happy to listen to over and over again.

 I loved Phillip’s growth as a man and a father.
 I particularly appreciated Sebastian’s approach to writing about children, their inclusion in the story, and respect for them as vibrant individuals worthy of respect.
 Ben was also a fantastic character and witnessing his heartache at disappointing those he loved because he needed to honor himself was simultaneously sad and beautiful.
 The relationship between the two men was somewhat of a slow burn but in the best of ways.
 There were also a lot of laughs which made this a delight to listen to.